smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"dual"`

 DATABASE_LOCKING_MODE can be one of 'dual', 'advisorylock', 'lease' or 'none'.
-It controls which mode to use to enforce that only one Chainlink application can use the database.
+It controls which mode to use to enforce that only one Chainlink node can use the database.

 Previous versions of Chainlink used advisory locking only, so the default is `dual` to provide backwards and forwards compatibility.